gk7huki/huki_site/_posts/2017-05-01-blogging-with-jekyll.md

 echo "---" >> "$file"
 ~~~

-As I spent several days setting up and tweaking my site, I came across several helpful and excellently designed Jekyll-powered blogs which really help demonstrate the customizing capability of this tool.
+As I spent several days setting up and tweaking my site, I came across various helpful and excellently designed Jekyll-powered blogs which really help demonstrate the customizing capability of this tool.
 If you're looking for a starting point or some inspiration for your Jekyll page, these sites might help you, as they did for me. :)

 - [charilepark.org - Tags in Jekyll](http://charliepark.org/tags-in-jekyll/)
 - [codinfox.github.io - Using Tags and Categories](http://codinfox.github.io/dev/2015/03/06/use-tags-and-categories-in-your-jekyll-based-github-pages/)